Surface equivalence principle: General formulation

 where $J_s$ and $M_s$ correspond to the imaginary current sources that are impressed on the closed surface. $E$ and $H$ represent the electric and magnetic fields inside the surface, respectively, while $E_1$ and $H_1$ are the fields outside of the surface.
-Both the original and imaginary currents should be produce the same external field distributions.
+Both the original and imaginary currents should produce the same external field distributions.

 Love and Schelkunoff equivalence principles

 Per the boundary conditions, the fields inside the surface and the current densities can be arbitrarily chosen as long as they produce the same external fields.
 Love's equivalence principle, introduced in 1901 by Augustus Edward Hough Love, takes the internal fields as zero:

 The fields inside the surface are referred as null fields.
 Thus, the surface currents are chosen as to sustain the external fields in the original problem.
 Alternatively, Love equivalent problem for field distributions inside the surface can be formulated: this requires the negative of surface currents for the external radiation case.
 Thus, the surface currents will radiate the fields in the original problem in the inside of the surface; nevertheless, they will produce null external fields.

 Schelkunoff equivalence principle, introduced by Sergei Alexander Schelkunoff, substitutes the closed surface with a perfectly conducting material body.
 In the case of a perfect electrical conductor, the electric currents that are impressed on the surface won't radiate due to Lorentz reciprocity.
 Thus, the original currents can be substituted with surface magnetic currents only.
 A similar formulation for a perfect magnetic conductor would use impressed electric currents.

 The equivalence principles can also be applied to conductive half-spaces with the aid of method of image charges.